 Your vehicle’s exhaust system is more than just a tailpipe and a muffler.
 In fact, it is one of the most complex systems in your vehicle.
-The manifold is attached to the vehicle engine.
-It collects exhaust from the cylinders and directs it into the exhaust pipe.
+The manifold is attached to the vehicle engine, which collects exhaust from the cylinders and directs it into the exhaust pipe.

 The exhaust system has three main functions:

-- To safely get hot exhaust gas from the engine out the tailpipe
+- Safely moves hot exhaust gas from the engine out of the tailpipe

 - Treats the exhaust to remove harmful pollutants

 Exhaust gas is poisonous.
 You don’t want it getting into the passenger compartment.
 For example, carbon monoxide can be deadly.
 That’s why you should never run your engine in a closed garage.
 If you have a leak in the exhaust system, exhaust could get into the passenger cabin and make you sick or even kill you.

 If you smell exhaust in the vehicle, roll down your windows and get it inspected.
 You may smell or see exhaust coming from the engine compartment or under the vehicle if you have a leak.
 Sometimes the sound from an exhaust leak is loud and obvious.
 Sometimes it’s a ticking sound when you start the engine that goes away as you drive.
 That could be a small crack or a bad fitting that leaks when it’s cold but seals up when the metal heats and expands.